quiltingcode/disneysidekicks/README.md

 # **_Disney Sidekicks_**

 Disney Sidekicks is an interactive quiz website where users can test their Disney knowledge to the max.
 This is not just the usual quiz about the Disney main characters, but focuses solely on pets and sidekicks who have a supporting role and often get forgotten.
-However, in many cases, these characters have an important role to play in the story and even have some of the best scripts and comic moments of all.
+In many cases, these characters have an important role to play in the story and even have some of the best scripts and comic moments of all.
 For example In 1992's Aladdin, who could have imagined such strength of character from of a carpet, which couldn't even talk!
 This is the magic of Disney.

 Welcome to <a href="https://quiltingcode.github.io/disneysidekicks/" target="_blank" rel="noopener">Disney Sidekicks</a>